zachgrayio/swift-tensorflow-repl/README.md

 # swift-tensorflow-repl

 Dockerized [Swift for TensorFlow](https://github.com/tensorflow/swift) REPL based on [swift-tensorflow](https://github.com/zachgrayio/swift-tensorflow).
+This image is available now on Docker Hub at `zachgray/swift-tensorflow-repl:4.2`.

+## Motivation

+With this container, you can run the Swift for TensorFlow REPL with a single command.

 ## Overview